Frequently Asked Questions

 While there are 4 types of treatment in Tibetan Medicine: Diet, Behavior, Medicines and External Therapies, the most important are those which the patient themselves is responsible for – Diet and Behavior.

-It is therefore essential that the patient adhere as close as possible to the advise the Tibetan physician gives regarding diet and lifestyle.
+It is therefore essential that the patient adhere as close as possible to the advice the Tibetan physician gives regarding diet and lifestyle.
 This greatly impacts how quickly one sees changes in symptoms and gets results from a typical Tibetan Medicine treatment.

 What can I expect from a traditional Tibetan Medicine treatment?